 “Permit me to share one of my personal beliefs.
 I believe a simpler life is a happier life.
 We can eat what we need, which can be nutritious and delicious, and not more.
 There are many opportunities for us to enjoy simplicity.
 Our homes do not need to be over-designed.
 We can separate recyclables so we can recover resources.
 We can work together in our community so that we and future generations can transform and conserve Hong Kong with sustainable and green moves.”

-All of this still applies today, although there is a new plan in place as of February 2021, the Waste Blueprint for Hong Kong 2035.
+All of this still applies today, although there is a new plan in place, the Waste Blueprint for Hong Kong 2035.
 The new plan has two key targets: to reduce the per-person daily waste disposal by 40 to 45%, and to raise the waste recovery rate to around 55% in the medium term.
 Along with the new plan is the vision for “zero landfill by 2035.”
 There’s also a waste charging policy that will charge people according to the quantity of waste generated.

 Source: HK government

 44% of the waste in Hong Kong is food waste, followed by paper at 22% and plastics at 19%.
 The rest is made up of wood, glass, metal, textiles and others.

 Since so much of our waste is food waste, it’s super important to compost.
 There are companies in Hong Kong who can help set up community composting if your building doesn’t provide it.
 There are also government grants available to install industrial compost machines at larger residential spaces.
 Composting can greatly reduce what goes into your bin!

 Food Waste Solutions